canjs/canjs/guides/getting-started-tutorial/routing.md

     }
   }
 });
 ```
-Here, we create a can.route URL to place into the view template, using
+Here we create a routable URL to place into the view template, using
-can.route.url.
-You should always use can.route.url when generating routable
+`can.route.url`.
+You should always use `can.route.url` when generating routable
 URLs in your application.

 Finally, update your `app.js`, adding code that will respond to the application
 state change.
-Append the following below the "getRestaurantMenu" function:
+Append the following below the `getRestaurantMenu` function:

 ```
 setAppToDefaultState: function() {